PrefectHQ/prefect/docs/contributing/adding-db-migrations.md

 The `--autogenerate` flag will automatically generate a migration file based on the changes to the models.
 This does not guarantee a correct migration, so you will need to manually inspect the generated migration file to make sure it is accurate.
-Be sure to make sure to remove any commands that are not related to the change you are making.
+Be sure to remove any commands that are not related to the change you are making.

-When adding a migration for SQLite it's important to include the following `PRAGMA` statements for both upgrade and downgrade
+When adding a migration for SQLite, it's important to include the following `PRAGMA` statements for both upgrade and downgrade:

 ```python
 def upgrade():